‘We were defenseless’: Virus left its mark on Italian soccer

 Without fans inside the stadiums, the second-leg matches begin with Juventus hosting Milan on Friday following a 1-1 draw in the first leg.
 Napoli hosts Inter a day later having won the first leg 1-0.

-After more than three months without playing, league officials are planning to eliminate the possibility of extra time if the aggregate score remains level after 90 minutes and instead go directly to penalty shootouts.
+After more than three months without playing, league officials eliminated the possibility of extra time if the aggregate score remains level after 90 minutes and instead go directly to penalty shootouts for both the semifinals and final.

 The final is scheduled for Rome next Wednesday.
 Serie A restarts three days later.